 COMPARATIVE PHYSICO CHEMICAL ANALYSIS OF VYOSHADIVATI– AN AYURVEDIC POLYHERBAL FORMULATION W.S.R TO MARKET SAMPLESHTML Full Text

-COMPARATIVE PHYSICO CHEMICAL ANALYSIS OF VYOSHADIVATI– AN AYURVEDIC POLYHERBAL FORMULATION W.S.R TO MARKET SAMPLES
+COMPARATIVE PHYSICOCHEMICAL ANALYSIS OF VYOSHADIVATI– AN AYURVEDIC POLYHERBAL FORMULATION W.S.R TO MARKET SAMPLES

-KLEU College of Pharmacy 4, Belgaum, Karnataka, India
+KLEU College of Pharmacy 4, Belgaum - 590010, Karnataka, India.

-ABSTRACT: The quality control assessment of herbal formulations is of great significance in order to justify their acceptability in modern system of medicine though the drug may be therapeutically potent.
+ABSTRACT: The quality control assessment of herbal formulations is of great significance to justify their acceptability in the modern system of medicine though the drug may be therapeutically potent.
 Ayurvedic formulations prepared by several manufacturers are guaranteed to carry out the quality control test as per the standards mentioned in the Ayurvedic Formulary of India.
-Though the standards have been followed, still the variability in their results has been observed when compared between same formulations.
-Vyoshadivati is one such polyherbal formulation consists of 13 drugs and treated for ailments viz.
-Pinasa (coryza), Pratishaya (Rhinitis), Swarabheda (Hoarseness of voice) etc. An attempt is made here to compare Vyoshadivati prepared by GMP certified pharmacies with In house preparation.
-Results revealed that all the samples differ in their organoleptics, pH, and physicochemical properties.
-Thin layer chromatographic study showed sample B, D and E have almost similar number of bands at the wavelength of 255nm and 365nm.
-Major difference was seen in disintegration time and hardness of sample A i.e. hardness is 7.78 but disintegrates in 22min whereas sample D hardness 2.63 but disintegrates in 78min.
+Though the standards have been followed, still the variability in their results has been observed when compared between the same formulations.
+Vyoshadivati is one such polyherbal formulation consisted of 13 drugs and treated for ailments viz.
+Pinasa (coryza), Pratishaya (Rhinitis), Swarabheda (Hoarseness of voice), etc. An attempt is made here to compare Vyoshadivati prepared by GMP certified pharmacies with In house preparation.
+Results revealed that all the samples differ in their organoleptic, pH, and physicochemical properties.
+Thin Layer Chromato-graphic study showed sample B, D and E have an almost similar number of bands at the wavelength of 255 nm and 365 nm.
+Major difference was seen in disintegration time and hardness of sample A, i.e. hardness is 7.78 but disintegrates in 22 min whereas sample D hardness 2.63 but disintegrates in 78 min.
 The physicochemical data of this comparative study assists in maintaining the standard limits of Vyoshadivati.

-INTRODUCTION: Ayurveda the oldest and alternative system of medicine in the present scenario has gained its popularity and demand globally due its effective and efficacious results witnessed in various diseases and syndromes in the recent era.
-Herbal drugs are the core of this system of medicine and these drugs possess all the quality required to prevent and cure the disease which is the prime motto of Ayurveda.
+INTRODUCTION: Ayurveda the oldest and alternative system of medicine in the present scenario has gained its popularity and demand globally due to its effective and efficacious results witnessed in various diseases and syndromes in the recent era.
+Herbal drugs are the core of this system of medicine, and these drugs possess all the quality required to prevent and cure the disease which is the prime motto of Ayurveda.

-The principles to standardize the drugs that were developed in ancient period were subjective and are based on the scientific background prevailing in those days.
-Now they are to be viewed and answered looking towards the advancement of science and technology in present scenario.
+The principles to standardize the drugs that were developed in the ancient period were subjective and are based on the scientific background prevailing in those days.
+Now they are to be viewed and answered looking towards the advancement of science and technology in the present scenario.

-Hence there is prime need to validate Ayurvedic formulations with the aid of modern sophisticated instrumental and analytical techniques explained in the context of herbal medicine to justify the quality of the products.
-In order to meet the needs of population enormous numbers of manufacturing companies have come into existence.
+Hence, there is a prime need to validate Ayurvedic formulations with the aid of modern sophisticated instrumental and analytical techniques explained in the context of herbal medicine to justify the quality of the products.
+To meet the needs of enormous population numbers of manufacturing companies have come into existence.
 These manufacturers though prepare the similar formulation fails to meet the standard quality control parameters when compared.

-Vyoshadivati 1is one such polyherbal formulation explained in the Ayurvedic classics which is a combination of 13 drugs and has its efficacy over Pinasa (coryza), Pratishyaya (Rhinitis), Swarabheda (Hoarness of voice), Kasa (cough), Shwasa (asthma) 1,2etc. most of which simulate to symptoms of upper respiratory tract infection.
-Based on the above rationale the present study is designed to compare Vyoshadivati prepared in house with different market samples based onprimary quality control parameters.
+Vyoshadivati 1 is one such polyherbal formulation explained in the Ayurvedic classics which is a combination of 13 drugs and has its efficacy over Pinasa (coryza), Pratishyaya (Rhinitis), Swarabheda (Harness of voice), Kasa (a cough), Shwasa (asthma) 1, 2, etc. most of which simulate to symptoms of upper respiratory tract infection.
+Based on the above rationale the present study is designed to compare Vyoshadivati prepared in house with different market samples based primary quality control parameters.

 MATERIALS AND METHODS:

-Raw Material Procurement
+Raw Material Procurement:

-Four samples of Vyoshadivati manufactured by GMP certified pharmacy were collected from the Belgaum market and given the code as Vv-A, Vv-B, Vv-C, and Vv-D.
+Market Samples: Four samples of Vyoshadivati manufactured by GMP certified pharmacy were collected from the Belgaum market and given the code as Vv-A, Vv-B, Vv-C, and Vv-D.

-Vyoshadivati consists of 13 herbal ingredients.
-All thedrugs of Vyoshadivati were procured from GMP certified KLE Ayurveda Pharmacy Khasbag Belgaum, Karnataka and were authenticated at AYUSH approved Central Research Laboratory of KLE University’s ShriB.M.KankanwadiAyurvedMahavidhyalaya Belgaum, Karnataka, India.
+Plant Material: Vyoshadivati consists of 13 herbal ingredients.
+All the drugs of Vyoshadivati were procured from GMP certified KLE Ayurveda Pharmacy Khasbag Belgaum, Karnataka and were authenticated at AYUSH approved Central Research Laboratory of KLE University’s Shri B.M.
+Kankanwadi Ayurved Mahavidhyalaya Belgaum, Karnataka, India.

 TABLE 1: INGREDIENTS OF VYOSHADIVATI